Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

 var instance = Fliplet.Notifications.init({
   batchSize: 20, // defaults to 50
   appId: 123, // defaults to current app
-  // List of scopes to fetch notifications from.
-  // This example targets everyone sent to the logged user
-  // and also all notifications sent to the "news" topic.
-  scope: [
-    { topic: 'news' }
-  ],
   onFirstResponse: function (err, notifications) {}
 });